oogunjob/FX-Signal-Copier-Telegram-Bot/README.md

 # FX Signal Copier Telegram Bot 💻💸

-This Telegram bot allow users to enter trades directly from Telegram and get a detailed look at risk to reward ratio with profit, loss, and calculated lot size.
-You are able to change specific settings such as allowed symbols, risk factor, and more from your personalized Python script and enviornement variables.
+This Telegram bot allows users to enter trades directly from Telegram and get a detailed look at the risk-to-reward ratio with profit, loss, and calculated lot size.
+You can change specific settings such as allowed symbols, risk factor, and more from your personalized Python script and environment variables.

-The FX Signal Copier Telegram Bot makes use of the MetaAPI cloud forex trading API for MetaTrader 4 and MetaTrader 5 to create a connection to a user's MetaTrader account in order to gather information such as account balance, open positions and permissions to enter and close trades.
+The FX Signal Copier Telegram Bot makes use of the MetaAPI cloud forex trading API for MetaTrader 4 and MetaTrader 5 to create a connection to a user's MetaTrader account to gather information such as account balance, open positions, and permissions to enter and close trades.

-Official REST and websocket API documentation for MetaAPI: https://metaapi.cloud/docs/client/
+Official REST and WebSocket API documentation for MetaAPI: https://metaapi.cloud/docs/client/

 This bot is deployed using Heroku.